AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 ## Copy content to folder {#copycontenttofolder}

-Copying a folder means that you’d be adding a tag to the folder.
+Copying a folder means that you'd be adding a tag to the folder.
 The copy operation will not create copies of content, but only add an association with specified folders.

 ![](assets/copy-content-to-folder.png)